w3c/wai-curricula/intro.md

 {% include excol.html type="middle" %}

-@@
 Define web accessibility as ability for people with disabilities to use web content, tools, and technology equally.
 Explain the relevance of web accessibility, given the widespread use of web content and applications across different types of devices (desktop, mobile, television, etc.) for social participation (for education, employment, commerce, healthcare, entertainment, etc.).
 Emphasize the unique opportunity for inclusion.

 ##### Learning outcomes

 * Understanding the definition of web accessibility as the ability for people with disabilities to use web content, tools and technology equally.
-* Getting acquainted with the relevance of web accessibility, since web technologies and applications are  vastly used in a growing number of devices (computers, smart phones, tablets, smart speakers) and contexts (education, employment, healthcare, entertainment.
+* Understanding that web accessibility is present in a growing number of devices and contexts.
-* Acknowledging the importance of web accessibility for inclusion of people with disabilities.
+* Understanding that web accessibility is an opportunity for inclusion of people with disabilities.

 ##### Approximate duration.

-0,5 hours.
+45 minutes.

 ##### Suggested teaching methods

 **presentational**: - Provide students with the definition of accessibility and relate it with other ICT disciplines.
 Emphasize the importance of this field to allow people to access web interfaces and applications.
-Point out the fact that it is necessary to take accessibility into account when we want to promote inclusion of people with disabilities.
+Point out that it is necessary to take accessibility into account when we want to promote inclusion of people with disabilities.

 ##### Suggested activities

+Engage students in a conversation to reflect on the definition of accessibility and how they could contribute to promote inclusion of people with disabilities.

 ##### Suggested homework

+Ask students to recite the definition of web accessibility.
+Ask them also to enumerate the web technologies and components that have an impact on web accessibility.

 ##### Suggested teaching materials

 * [Introduction to Web Accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/)

-@@

 {% include excol.html type="end" %}